-- We have the best hitters
+- they have the best hitters

-Your opponents might not be as skilled as you but may be more focused on the task at hand and may actually believe that they can win.
-I was coaching a team at a high level one year and at the playoffs we were beating a team that without question was supposed to win.
-One of the coaches on the other team said to his coaches,. “we have a problem here, they believe they can win!”.
+The opponents might not be as skilled as the team but may be more focused on the task at hand and may actually believe that they can win.
+I was coaching a team at a high level, one year and at the playoffs we were beating a team that without question was supposed to win.
+One of the coaches on the other team said to his coaches,.
+“We have a problem here, they believe they can win!”.
 We did not win that game but we sure did give them a scare.
 More recently my team did beat a team that they were “not supposed to beat”.
 In fact we mercied them 7-0 after 5 innings.
-Because they believed that they “could” win.
+Because the team believed that they “could” win.

 So.
 If you the team is supposed to win a game, be sure to look at the things that can hold them back before the first pitch.
 One thing you need to do is to realize that your opponents did not have a meeting before the game to discuss how they will give the game to you the way they are supposed to.
 If they are well coached then they would have had a meeting before to discuss how they will win and use any information they have accumulated through their stats on your team to enhance their chances of winning.